jpetitto/jpetitto.github.io/_posts/2015-07-20-typedef-annotations.md

 }
 {% endhighlight %}

-You'll often find `int` constants used in favor of an `enum` in the Android APIs.
+You'll often find integer constants used in favor of an enum in the Android APIs.
 For example, the [ViewGroup.LayoutParams](http://developer.android.com/reference/android/view/ViewGroup.LayoutParams.html) class defines the constants `FILL_PARENT`, `MATCH_PARENT` and `WRAP_CONTENT`.
 The reason for this is related to performance.
-When compared to `int` constants, [enums may use more than twice the amount of memory](https://developer.android.com/training/articles/memory.html#Overhead).
+When compared to integer constants, [enums may use more than twice the amount of memory](https://developer.android.com/training/articles/memory.html#Overhead).
 Since many Android devices are resource constrained, memory footprint is a legitimate concern.

-The main drawback of using `int` constants though is the lack of type safety.
+The main drawback of using integer constants though is the lack of type safety.
 We no longer have the compiler enforcing a value to be from our set of constants.
 If the `setConversionUnit` method is modified to accept an argument of type `int`, then any integer value can be passed in:

 {% highlight java %}
 public void setConversionUnit(int temperatureUnit) { ... }